 During the civil rights movement, Bernice Johnson Reagon distinguished herself as a committed student activist and gifted musician whose powerful voice led freedom songs in her native Albany and beyond.
-Since then, she has made significant contributions to the field of African American cultural history as a historian at the Smithsonian Institution and at American University, both of which are located in Washington, D.C.
+Thereafter, she made significant contributions to the field of African American cultural history as a historian at the Smithsonian Institution and at American University, both of which are located in Washington, D.C.

 Reagon was born on October 4, 1942, in Albany to Beatrice Wise and Jessie Johnson.
 As the daughter of a Baptist minister, she received a religious upbringing and was impressed at an early age by the power of song in the Black choral tradition.
 In 1959 she entered Albany State College (later Albany State University), where she studied music and became politically active, serving first as secretary of Albany’s junior chapter of the National Association for the Advancement of Colored People (NAACP), and later becoming a student leader in the Albany Movement.